 Instead of a little, a lot’ll.

 In 2008 I answered an Instinct magazine challenge, in order to win the just-released DVD of Tim Burton’s Sweeney Todd, the Demon Barber of Fleet Street.
 We were asked to write an original verse or two about Johnny Depp.
 I decided to do a song parody on both subjects, as a sort of quasi-roast, and this is the result.
 There are 44 references to Johnny’s films and roles.
-It has been revised several times since my initial submission, and this is the latest edition.
+It has been revised several times since my initial submission, and this is the latest edition below.
 My entry did win the prize, by the way.
-You can find it with added video graphics on YouTube.

 THE BALLAD OF JOHNNY DEPP